quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 Code or the Final Size.
 If the receiver detects a change in those fields, it MUST close the connection with a connection error of type STREAM_STATE_ERROR.

+# Sender and Receiver Behavior during Reliable Reset

+When a sender wants to abort reliably by sending a CLOSE_STREAM frame, it MUST wait until the receiver has received and ACK'd the CLOSE_STREAM frame before the sender is allowed to abort its SEND path, even if the sender has sent enough data.
+This is to ensure that the sender and receiver remain in-sync, and future state transitions only occur if and only if both sender and receiver are aware of when to abort their send / recv paths once enough data has been sent / received.

 # Security Considerations

 TODO Security